polyactis/eGADA/README.md

   -i [ --inputFname ] arg               Input file path.
 It could be specified
                                         as an option or positional argument.
-If the suffix is .gz, the software will unzip it upon reading.It is a
-                                        single-column text file with no header.
+If the suffix is .gz, the software will unzip it upon reading.
+It is a single-column text file with no header.
   -o [ --outputFname ] arg              Output filepath.
 If the suffix is .gz,
                                         the software will zip the output